grip-framework/grip/README.md

 ```

 ## API Reference

-A temporary API reference can be found [here](https://github.com/grip-framework/grip/blob/master/DOCUMENTATION.md), while this document is somewhat complete it is still missing some of the information that could be provided.
-That is why we are working on creating the wiki page for this repository which will depict the entire framework and deliver the information in great detail.
+Documentation can be found on the [official website of the Grip framework](https://grip-framework.github.io/docs/).

 ## Contribute
 See our [contribution guidelines](https://github.com/grip-framework/grip/blob/master/CONTRIBUTING.md) and read the [code of conduct](https://github.com/grip-framework/grip/blob/master/CODE_OF_CONDUCT.md).